-The Avon Valley National Park covers approximately 4,800 hectares of bush reserve and lies on the transition between the jarrah forest of the south and the drier northern country.
+The park covers approximately 4,800 hectares of bush reserve and lies on the transition between the jarrah forest of the south and the drier northern country.

 The upland in the park is jarrah, marri and powderbark forest; the valleys are forested with wandoo.